reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 128 batches for a 256x256 black-and-white image can be stored in a tensor with the shape == (128, 256, 256, 1).
 Meanwhile, 128 batches for a 256x256 color image can be stored in a tensor with the shape == (128, 256, 256, 3).

+There are two types of ways that assign the size of image tensors.
+Google's Tensorflow machine learning framework uses channel-last, (samples, height, width, color_depth).
+On the other hand, Theano puts the depth of color channel right behind the batch axis, (samples, color_depth, height, width).

+#### 4. Video Data
+**Video data** is one of the few data that needs 5D tensor in real-life.
+As a frame can be stored in 3D tensor with its shape (height, width, color_depth), 4D tensor with its shape (frames, height, width, color_depth) can store a sequence of frames.
+Therefore, batches for multiple videos would be stored in 5D tensor whose shape == (samples, frames, height, width, color_depth).

 ## The Gear of Neural Network: Tensor Operator